 Bill Plympton created Nik Naks advertisement in 1991.
 It became popular because it was inspired by his previous work “Push comes to shove”.

 Pre-digital age of commercial animation is an important era for the animation studios and business owners.
 What happened at that time is basically a sparkle that became a strong fire a few decades later.
 It was in that time they understood there’s always a better way to start a connection with people.
 The end product of that era is Creativity.
 Creativity met its abundance so as marketing and advertising.

 To sum it up

 As technology developed, new styles of animation were used in the advertisement industry.
 It gains power day by day so as the advertisement industry grows.
 Animation, advertisement, and commercial videos have always been together in the business world.

 Today we can see commercial animation more than any time since the limitation of live videos shooting is undeniable.
-People tend to enjoy commercial animation more than real life videos because they are fun, informative and short!
-They illustrate a commercial point using an attractive approach; mostly a colorful environment, characters with specific personalities, attention-grabbing scenario, and memorable sound or music.
+People tend to enjoy commercial animation more than real life videos; because they are fun, informative and short!
+Furthuremore, they illustrate a commercial point using an attractive approach; mostly a colorful environment, characters with specific personalities, attention-grabbing scenario, and memorable sound or music.